BBK-447/Practice-Repo2/Readme.md

 # Demo 2

+## Git init
-## Turn a Demo 2 folder to a git repository
+     Turn a Practice-Repo 2 folder to a git repository then we can use git command on it